Berengarius13/Image_Classifier/README.md

 # Image Classifier
-Building a neural network from scratch to identify images from scratch.
+Embark on an exciting journey of building a custom neural network from scratch.
+Using Python and AI, we delve into the world of image recognition, constructing a powerful model entirely from the ground up.